MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

               FROM sections
               WHERE teacher_id = grp.id
               GROUP BY course_id
-              OPTIONS (EXPECTED GROUP SIZE = 1000, LIMIT GROUP SIZE = 20)
+              OPTIONS (AGGREGATE INPUT GROUP SIZE = 1000, LIMIT INPUT GROUP SIZE = 20)
               ORDER BY course_id DESC
               LIMIT 3);
 ```

-The above query specifies both the `EXPECTED GROUP SIZE` and the `LIMIT GROUP SIZE` wherein the
+The above query specifies both the `AGGREGATE INPUT GROUP SIZE` and the `LIMIT INPUT GROUP SIZE` wherein the
-`EXPECTED GROUP SIZE` will thus only apply to the min/max reduction while the `LIMIT GROUP SIZE`
+`AGGREGATE INPUT GROUP SIZE` will thus only apply to the min/max reduction while the `LIMIT INPUT GROUP SIZE`
 will apply to the top-k operation.

 ## Alternatives